sabn0/ParsedToPlot-Rs/README.md

 * INPUT_FILE should be replaced with a path to a txt file with inputs.
 * OUTPUT_PATH should be replaced with a path to a requested output dir.

-For example, you can enter multiple constituencies by using the following command + code (the dependency equivalent is similar) :
+For example, you can enter multiple constituencies by using the following command:

 ```text
 cargo run c constituencies.txt Output
 ```

+With the following usage:

 ```rust
 use parsed_to_plot::Config;
 use parsed_to_plot::String2Tree;